Lifestyle changes

 Yoga

 There is evidence that yoga can help reduce menopausal symptoms.
-Yoga and meditation are good strategies for managing stress, improving strength, balance, flexibility, sleep, and maintaining your wellbeing.
+Yoga and meditation are effective strategies for managing stress whilst improving strength, balance, flexibility, sleep, and overall wellbeing.

 Cognitive Behavioural Therapy (CBT)

-Cognitive behavioural therapy (CBT) is a specific type of counselling.
-Evidence has shown that cognitive behavioural therapy significantly improved hot flushes, depression, sleep disturbances, and sexual concerns, although little improvement was seen in anxiety.
+CBT is a specific type of counselling that has been shown to significantly improve hot flushes, depression, sleep disturbances, and sexual concerns, though it may have limited effects on anxiety.

 Avoiding Triggers

-In contrast to the above, therapies such as acupuncture, chiropractic manipulations, reflexology and magnetic therapy have not shown any benefit.
-If individuals find these methods helpful, continue in conjunction with hormone and non-hormonal medication in the management of menopausal symptoms.
+In contrast to the evidence-based therapies mentioned above, acupuncture, chiropractic manipulations, reflexology, and magnetic therapy have not demonstrated significant benefits for managing menopausal symptoms.
+However, if individuals find these methods helpful, they can be continued alongside evidence-based treatments like hormone and non-hormonal medications.

 "